 We are also now able to measure time-shifted viewing that happened up to 28 days later.
 All of our data is matched to the programme and advertising schedule to give viewing estimates for every programme and commercial that has been broadcast.

 We are continuously monitoring changes in the UK’s TV viewing behaviour and developing new ways in which we can measure this.
-For more information on BARB’s plans for the future please click here.
+Read more about BARB’s plans for the future.